Debt collection and debt recovery in Poland

 A statement of claim / lawsuit is a document initiating litigation.
 As such, it must satisfy certain conditions.
 A copy of a correctly drafted statement of claim is provided to the opposing party and the legal proceedings can begin.

-Just like any other pleading, a statement of claim must specify the details of the court to which the document is submitted, details and addresses of the parties and their attorneys (if any) and the type of the pleading (in this case – statement of claim).
+Just like any other pleading, a statement of claim must specify the details of the court to which the document is submitted, details and addresses of the parties (both the creditor and debtor) and their attorneys (if any) and the type of the pleading (in this case – statement of claim).

 In addition to the above-described elements, a statement of claim / lawsuit should also include: